AbirZaman33/CodeForces-100-Problems-A-Solution-only-in-Python-/README.md

-# CodeForces 100 Problems A
+# CodeForces Solutions Problems A
-Python Solutions for codeforces selected 100 Problems A
+Python Solutions for codeforces selected Problems A